rkhullar/example-webapp/docs/medium-article.md

 If you haven't already, head over to [MongoDB Cloud](https://www.mongodb.com/cloud) to create a free tier Atlas cluster.
 Within your organization namespace create a `dev` project.
 And within that project create a shared cluster called `default-free-dev` backed by AWS and located in the closest available region to you.
 For example if you are based in New York the region would be `us-east-1`.
+There are more details for creating the cluster in the tutorial section below.

 ### Okta
 You can sign up for a free okta developer account by heading to their [developer login page](https://developer.okta.com/login).